-Use Form 941, Employer's QUARTERLY Federal Tax Return, to report income tax
+Use Form 941, Employer's QUARTERLY Federal Tax Return, to report income tax withheld and social security and Medicare taxes on wages paid to a nonresident alien employee.

 Payments of pensions, annuities, and certain other deferred income paid to a foreign person are subject to withholding under section 1441 (rather than section 3405).
 Report these payments on Forms 1042 and 1042-S.